readysetmark/WealthPulse/Readme.md

 	- [x] Remove mutable fields
 	- [x] Make Amount a record type instead of a tuple
 	- [ ] Skipping the comment lines during parsing would simplify processing (since first thing we do is drop them)
+	- [ ] Make specifying a commodity mandatory?
+Cleans up some code and I always do it...
 	- [ ] Transform post-processing to a pipeline that deals with one transaction at a time (completely)
 	- [ ] Improve error reporting